The Spiritual Man

 Overused by the Church and society, the English

 term ‘spiritual’ has become meaningless.
-To some people, it is synonymous with religion.
+To some, it is synonymous with religion.

 To be religious is to be spiritual.
 To others, it refers to supernatural